That-One-Nerd/ComputerStudiesProjects/README.md

     - Took me less than an hour to write.
 Faster than I expected.
     - Handles hundreds of nodes with very little optimization.
     - Might improve in the future to work around obstacles.
+- GreenRemover/
+	- A python script that removes green from an image while keeping white looking normal.
+	- Not perfect, for example yellow is changed, but it's pretty good otherwise.